lfglopes/php-activerecord/README.md

 ### Fixes

-- Compatibility with PHP 7.1+ (DateTime).
+- Compatibility with PHP 7.2+ (DateTime).
-- `activerecord_autoload` does not cause conflicts if the library is somehow autolaoded more than once.
+- `activerecord_autoload` no longer causes conflicts when the library is loaded more than once.
 - Fix `count(): Parameter must be an array or an object that implements Countable` error in `find_by_pk()`.
 - Fix `castIntegerSafely()` throwing an error if the input is empty (e.g. empty string), now just returns zero.